A Rape on Campus: University of Virginia's reaction

-After both the Charlottesville Police press conference and Columbia University's investigative report, UVA President Teresa Sullivan released the following statement:
+After both the Charlottesville Police press conference and Columbia University's investigative report, Sullivan released the following statement:

 Rolling Stones story, 'A Rape on Campus', did nothing to combat sexual violence, and it damaged serious efforts to address the issue.
 Irresponsible journalism unjustly damaged the reputations of many innocent individuals and the University of Virginia.
 Rolling Stone falsely accused some University of Virginia students of heinous, criminal acts, and falsely depicted others as indifferent to the suffering of their classmate.
 The story portrayed University staff members as manipulative and callous toward victims of sexual assault.
 Such false depictions reinforce the reluctance sexual assault victims already feel about reporting their experience, lest they be doubted or ignored.

 The Charlottesville Police Department investigation confirms that far from being callous, our staff members are diligent and devoted in supporting and caring for students.
 I offer our community's genuine gratitude for their devotion and perseverance in their service.